What is leadership?

 When it comes to leaders and the meaning of leadership, there is perhaps no greater expert than the person who Forbes Magazine coined the “CEO of CEOs” — Jack Welch.
 Jack is one of the world’s most respected and celebrated business leaders of all time.
 Under his leadership as chairman and CEO of General Electric between 1981 and 2001, the company’s value rose 4,000%.

 Before you are a leader, success is all about growing yourself.
 When you become a leader, success is all about growing others.

-Which is why Jack created the Jack Welch Management Institute.
+This is why Jack created the Jack Welch Management Institute.
 The top-ranked online MBA program teaches Jack’s winning and time-tested philosophy on leadership development, people management, and more.
-So with all of Jack’s rich learnings in hand, we asked some JWMI graduates, what leadership means to them.
+So with all of Jack’s rich learnings in hand, we asked some JWMI graduates what leadership means to them.
 Here are their responses.

 JWMI Alumni Share What Leadership Means to Them: